 - Be at least 16 years of age and in the 11th or 12th grade.
 Students that enroll in their senior year may not be able to complete a program as a high school student.
 Opportunity to complete as an adult student is available. - Have a viable career-technical goal. - Have a minimum of a 2.0 unweighted GPA and be on target for graduation.
-All students are strongly encouraged to have passed the FSA, or equivalent test, prior to dual enrollment. - Have good attendance and discipline records. - Have basic skills scores within 2 grade levels of state mandated exit requirements for completion of the program.
+All students are strongly encouraged to have passed all state required test/exams prior to dual enrollment. - Have good attendance and discipline records. - Have basic skills scores within 2 grade levels of state mandated exit requirements for completion of the program. - Have completed a program shadow in the program of choice.